Operation Hastings: 19–25 July

 On 19 July Company K was pulled out for rest and the remainder of 3/4 Marines were assigned blocking positions while 2/4 Marines reorganised for the assault on Hill 208.
 On the morning of 20 July following intense airstrikes, 2/4 assaulted up Hill 208, but found the heavily fortified position abandoned.
 3/4 Marines was pulled out and replaced by 1/3 Marines on 21 July.

 On 20 July 1/1 Marines joined 3/5 Marines in the valley below the Song Ngan and they met light but persistent resistance from small groups of PAVN as they patrolled to the west.
 English also ordered 2/1 Marines to deploy and establish blocking positions at the western end of the valley 4 km north of the Rockpile.
 On the night of 21 July 2/1 Marines came under fire across their entire front and responded with small arms, mortar and artillery fire to break up the attack.
-The Marines suffered two dead, while the number of PAVN casualties was unknown.
+The marines suffered two dead, while the number of PAVN casualties was unknown.

-On 21 July Company H, 2/4 Marines returned to LZ Crow to recover the Marine dead left behind on 18 July.
-The bodies of all eight Marines were found unmolested and still with all their weapons and equipment.
+On 21 July Company H, 2/4 Marines returned to LZ Crow to recover the marine dead left behind on 18 July.
+The bodies of all eight marines were found unmolested and still with all their weapons and equipment.
 On 22 July the other companies of 2/4 joined Company H and began patrolling through Helicopter Valley.
-During these two days of the operation, which also included search and destroy missions, on 21 July elements of one platoon of Company H were fired upon and the point man hit and killed by machine gun fire.
-At that point LCPL Richard David Kaler immediately moved forward through the heavy fire and carried the fallen Marine back.
+During these two days of the operation, which also included search and destroy missions, on 21 July elements of one platoon of Company H were fired upon and the point man was hit and killed by machine gun fire.
+At that point Lance corporal Richard David Kaler immediately moved forward through the heavy fire and carried the fallen marine back.
 On 22 July Kaler's platoon re-engaged the position and took heavy casualties and was pinned down by machine gun fire.
 Kaler then advanced and exposed himself to intense fire and charged the enemy positions.
 In this attack, and after being wounded in the thigh, Kaler silenced one enemy position before being mortally wounded.
-He was credited by his actions with saving many of his fellow Marines and was awarded the Navy Cross.
+He was credited by his actions with saving many of his fellow marines and was awarded the Navy Cross.